junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays (2/3 required): 408 - 4 (Roll No. 346). (text: CR H4976)
 - 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays (2/3 required): 408 - 4 (Roll No. 346).(text: CR H4976)
 - 2007-05-16 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2007-06-07 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-06-07 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2007-06-07 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2007-06-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 191.